lingui/js-lingui/docs/tutorials/react-native.rst

 .. note::

-  The latest version of ``@lingui/react`` working for React Native on Android is 2.2.
+  The latest version of ``@lingui/react`` working out-of-the-box for React Native on Android is 2.2.
 Newer versions depend on the `Intl object <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl>`_ which is not available on the JavaScriptCore that is used on Android by default.
 See the `JSC build scripts for Android <https://github.com/react-community/jsc-android-buildscripts>`_ for possible solution or use the `Intl polyfill <https://github.com/andyearnshaw/Intl.js/>`_.

 If you're looking for a working solution, check out the `demo on Expo <https://exp.host/@vonovak/js-lingui-demo>`_.
 The source code is `available here <https://github.com/vonovak/js-lingui-demo>`_.